 The dual parallel-link arm design of the 40-694 scroll saw from Delta Power Tools helps it achieve surprisingly quiet and smooth operation.
 However, it wasn’t that way when it arrived!
 Initially, it was making more noise than we had anticipated, and vibrating as well.
 After looking inside, we determined it wasn’t properly lubricated.
 A bit of synthetic grease helped to solve the problem, but this shouldn’t be necessary for a brand-new unit.
 And this is not a budget unit; it is priced at a premium, though not at the top of the price range.
 This drawback holds the Delta saw in third place.

 The 1.3-amp motor provides variable speed from 400-1750 SPM at a cut depth of 2⅛ inches.
-You can cut lengths of up to 20 inches with this saw.
+You can cut lengths of up to 20 inches with this best scroll saw.
 For bevels, the table tilts 45 degrees each direction.
 One useful feature is the adjustable dust hose that helps keep your cutting area clear and visible.
 The arm also lifts and locks for easy tool-free blade changes, and the five-year warranty is noteworthy as well.

 4. Shop Fox W1713 Scroll Saw